EngineerSmith/AppleCake/README.md

 # AppleCake
-Visual Profiling tool for Love2D using Chrome's trace tool.
-AppleCake has been tested and built on Love 11.3
+Visual Profiling tool for Love2D using Chromium's trace tool.
+AppleCake has been tested and built on Love 11.4
 ## Features
 * **Profile** how long functions take, with profile nesting!
 * **Mark** timeless events